oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

     - Set **p\_workflow\_id** as Static value **&APEX$WORKFLOW_ID.**
     - Set **p\_patient\_name** to **Workflow Parameter** **PATIENT_NAME** using Item Picker.

-*Tip APEX$WORKFLOW_ID is a substitution string that hold the ID of the workflow instance while it runs.
-You will learn more about the available substitution strings for Workflows in the soon-to-be-released App Builder Documentation Guide.*
+> **Tip:** _APEX$WORKFLOW_ID is a substitution string that hold the ID of the workflow instance while it runs.
+You will learn more about the available substitution strings for Workflows in the soon-to-be-released App Builder Documentation Guide._

 7. Now, click on the **Appointment Approved?** activity and draw an arrow to the **Confirm Appointment activity**.